trinitytakei/tech-and-tao-with-trinity-takei/content/blog/sell_more_effectively_introduction_to_funnels_for_e_commerce.md

 Therefore I would advise to follow up your 'best seller' funnel building efforts with a list building funnel.

 The entry point of the list building funnel is a squeeze page.
-It serves a single purpose - to offer the visitor a lead magnet (something valuable - typically a guide, report, cheat sheet, training video - depending on your niche) in exchange for their email.
+The squeeze page offers the visitor a lead magnet (something valuable - typically a guide, report, cheat sheet, training video - depending on your niche) in exchange for their email.

 The next step could be a page offering a tripwire.
 A tripwire is a cheap and irresistible offer, serving a single purpose: turn prospects into customers!
 Statistics show that people who bought you from the past are way more likely to buy from you again.

-There are further possible steps in this funnel (one time offer, core offer, upsells, downsells and more).
+There are further possible steps in this funnel (one time offer, core offer, upsells, downsells and other options).

 However, I'm sure that by now you get the idea: taking your user through a well-crafted funnel is very different than just sending all traffic to your front page or product page and expecting people to buy.

 ## Conclusion